Way Back Home (2011 film)

-Way Back Home is a 2011 Filipino family drama film.
-The film was released by Star Cinema and premiered on August 17, 2011.
+Way Back Home is a 2011 Filipino family drama film directed by Jerry Lopez Sineneng from a story and screenplay written by Anna Karenina L. Ramos and Vanessa R. Valdez, with Dang Bagas as the co-writer.
 The film follows the story of two sisters, Ana Bartolome (Kathryn Bernardo) and Jessica Santiago (Julia Montes), who have been separated for twelve years and grew up in two totally different worlds.

+Produced and distributed by Star Cinema, the film was theatrically premiered on August 17, 2011.

 Plot

-For 12 years, Jessica Santiagio (Julia Montes) has been dealing with the pain and guilt of losing her sister Joanna.
+For 12 years, Jessica Santiago (Julia Montes) has been dealing with the pain and guilt of losing her sister Joanna.
 Despite her efforts to please her mother Amy (Agot Isidro), Jessica knows that the emptiness in her mother's heart can only be filled by Joanna's return.
 Unbeknownst to the Santiagos, Joanna has lived to become Ana Bartolome (Kathryn Bernardo), the daughter of simple fisher folk (Lotlot De Leon).
 When Ana is finally found, she tries to reconnect with her family, especially with Jessica.
 But Ana's return worsens Jessica's feelings of abandonment.
 Jessica feels less loved by Amy while Ana feels like she has to win Jessica's approval.
 After growing tensions between the two sisters result in a competition that endangers the life of one, the family is forced to confront the possibility of being torn apart again.

 Production

-After the success of the television series, Mara Clara, ABS-CBN decided to launch the lead cast of the series to film, Bernardo and Montes.
+After the success of the television series, Mara Clara (which ended on June 3 2 months later), ABS-CBN decided to launch the lead cast of the series to film, Bernardo and Montes.
 In February 2011, the cast was announced that the two main characters will be portrayed by Bernardo and Montes and supposedly together with AJ Perez and Albie Casiño.
 However, on April 17, 2011, Perez died due to a vehicular accident.

 The film company then replaced Perez with Sam Concepcion.
 In June 2011, Casino was originally tied to the film.
 However, in July, he was pulled out and was replaced by Enrique Gil.
 According to Star Cinema, the change in the lineup is prompted by their desire to experiment with different combinations for Bernardo and Montes.
 Casino had initially worked with Bernardo and Montes in Mara Clara.